jesselessa/ai-chatbot/README.md

 # ai-chatbot

-This project is an AI chatbot application created with React, Node.js, Express.js and MongoDB, using Google Gemini AI.
+This project is a chatbot application created with React, Node.js, Express.js and MongoDB, using Google Gemini AI.